echarlie/rawdog-py3/README.md

 - PyTidyLib 0.2.1 or later (optional but strongly recommended)

 To install rawdog on your system, use distutils -- "python setup.py install".
-This will install the "rawdog" command and the "rawdoglib" Python module that it uses internally.
+This will install feedparser, the "rawdog" command, and the "rawdoglib" Python module that it uses internally.
 (If you want to install to a non-standard prefix, read the help provided by "python setup.py install --help".)